ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 {{!RFC8348}} defines a YANG data model for the management of the hardware on a single server and therefore it is more applicable to the domain controller South Bound Interface (SBI) towards the network elements rather than at the domain controller's northbound.
 However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network hardware inventory data model presented in this draft.

-For optical network hardware inventory, the network inventory YANG data model should support the use cases (4a and 4b) and requirements as defined in {{ONF_TR-547}}, in order to guarantee a seamless integration at MDSC/OSS/orchestration layers.
+For optical network hardware inventory, the network hardware inventory YANG data model should support the use cases (4a and 4b) and requirements as defined in {{ONF_TR-547}}, in order to guarantee a seamless integration at MDSC/OSS/orchestration layers.

 The proposed YANG data model has been analysed at the present stage to cover the requirements and use cases for Optical Network Hardware Inventory.

 Being based on {{!RFC8348}}, this data model should be a good starting point toward a generic data model and applicable to any technology.
 However, further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical networks.

-This document defines one YANG module: ietf-network-inventory.yang ({{ni-yang}}).
+This document defines two YANG modules: "ietf-network-hardware-inventory", defined in {{ni-yang}}, and "ietf-hw-inventory-ref-topo", defined in {{ref-yang}}.

-Note: review in future versions of this document the related modules, depending on the augmentation relationship.

-The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.
+The YANG data models defined in this document conform to the Network Management Datastore Architecture {{!RFC8342}}.

 ## Terminology and Notations